-These recommendations show that the Stakeholder Engagement Plan (SEP) should use various communication methods that take into account the diversity of stakeholders.
-The SEP should ensure that consultations are undertaken with NGOs and other stakeholders who can provide recommendations on how to communicate information to relevant communities, especially IP communities.
+The Rapid Social Assessment was conducted in 3 provinces (2 provinces with a strong presence of Indigenous Peoples), and 155 people were interviewed (86 are female, 96 IP community members and 1 person with a disability).
+The rapid Social Assessment was conducted with those groups to understand their experiencing in accessing and using the HEF and other health services, and how to enable them to equitably access health services.
+From the interviews, there were recommendations relevant for the Stakeholder Engagement Plan (SEP), such as that the SEP should use various communication methods that take into account the diversity of stakeholders.
+Also, interviews recommended that the SEP should ensure that consultations are undertaken with NGOs and other stakeholders who can provide recommendations on how to communicate information to relevant communities, especially IP communities.
 Limited understanding about the GRM indicates that more work needs to be done, above and beyond the previous level of effort, to ensure the functioning of the GRM for the project as well as the health system overall.
+This SEP, as well as the Project Appraisal Document, takes these recommendations into account.

 In communicating information about the project to the community, similar measures should be taken to those suggested in the ESMF for the Cambodia COVID-19 Emergency Response Project.
 Specifically, HEQIP II should identify trusted community groups (including local community and religious leaders, health workers, volunteers and celebrities) and local networks (such as groups focusing on women and youth, associations of business leaders, and traditional healers) then educate them about the project and engage them to help disseminate messages about the project and the GRM in ways that will increase the likelihood of community engagement and take-up of the messages.

-Communication approaches and materials about the project, HEF benefits and GRM will be frequently disseminated using multiple avenues (such as different types of materials, organizations, and a hotline) and will be based on each stakeholder's needs, particularly those of the IP community and other vulnerable groups including women, girls and PwD.
+Communication approaches and materials about the project, HEF benefits and GRM will be frequently disseminated using multiple avenues (such as different types of materials, organizations, and a hotline) and will be based on each stakeholder's needs, particularly those of the IP community and other vulnerable groups including women, girls and people with disabilities.